JOThurgood/SimpleCFD/lowmach/CCAPS/README.md

 Solves 2D Navier-Stokes equations in one of the following regimes:
 * incompressible, uniform density inviscid flow
-* incompressible, uniform density flow with viscousity
+* incompressible, uniform density flow with viscosity
 * incompressible, variable density inviscid flow with gravity

 using a cell-centred approximate projection approach, with optional gradient limiting etc.